ampproject/amp-wp/docs/method/AMP_Base_Sanitizer/is_exempt_from_validation.md

 ## Method `AMP_Base_Sanitizer::is_exempt_from_validation()`

-> :warning: This function is deprecated: Use AmpProject\DevMode::isExemptFromValidation( $node ) instead.
+> :warning: This method is deprecated: Use AmpProject\DevMode::isExemptFromValidation( $node ) instead.

 ```php
 protected function is_exempt_from_validation( \DOMNode $node );